MarcDrexler/3Commas.BotCreator/README.md

 All pairs that end with UP, DOWN, BEAR, BULL and are skipped.
 Also EUR Pairs.

-The blacklist is currently hard coded and will be configurable in the future
+These are currently hard coded and will be configurable in the future

 ## Screenshots